 Certain cancer treatments, such as chemotherapy, radiation, and immunotherapies, can be toxic to your heart.
 This treatment side effect is called cardiotoxicity.

 Your heart may weaken or beat out of rhythm (a condition known as arrhythmia.
 You also may experience high blood pressure, or hypertension, a condition that increases your risk of stroke and heart attack.
 You may continue to be at risk for these problems even after you’re finished with cancer treatments.

-Cardio-oncology services at Allegheny Health Network: why choose us?
+Cardio-oncology services at AHN: why choose us?

 Our goal is to prevent and minimize heart damage while you take the needed steps to destroy cancer cells.
 At AHN, you benefit from:

 - Team-based care: Our heart specialists coordinate care with experts from the AHN Cancer Institute.
 Together, we develop a treatment plan to ensure that you receive the optimum benefits from your cancer treatment, while also preventing heart problems.